Welcome to the Economics Department!

-The economics program at New Paltz prepares students for careers in private and public sectors, as well as graduate studies in economics, business, law, and international relations.
-Our curriculum has a pluralistic approach to teaching economic theory with a strong applied component.
+The economics program at New Paltz prepares students for careers in private and public sectors.
+It also prepares students for graduate studies in economics, business, law, and international relations.
+The curriculum has a pluralistic approach to teaching economic theory with a strong applied component.
+It emphasizes quantitative and research methods, writing, and effective communications.

 Photo: During the Convocation Ceremony, 23 August 2019, Dr. Simin Mozayeni was rewarded the Chancellor Award for Excellence for Faculty Service 2018-2019.